These Vegan Gluten-Free Chai-Spiced Teff Waffles are just what you need to make any breakfast or brunch extra special.

 - Wet Ingredients:

-- ¼ cup avocado oil or other mild oil
+- 1/4 cup avocado oil , or use applesauce or aquafaba to make oil free

 - Heat your waffle iron.
 Mix the dry ingredients together in a small mixing bowl.
 Then mix the wet ingredients in a medium-sized mixing bowl.